jkriste/hangman/README.md

 If the user solves the word either by guessing the correct letter or by guessing the correct word before the hangman drawing is complete, they win.
 The word randomly chosen will vary by length but are usually limited to nouns and verbs.

+Although I am not very good with drawing assets, all of the assets found [here](https://github.com/glitchedcoder/hangman/tree/main/src/main/resources/texture) were hand-drawn in Photoshop.
+This game is meant to portray a sort of arcade-like feel, with

 ## Planned Features

 - Single-player: